ufcg-lsd/blowout/README.md

 	unzip master.zip

-To get the lastest stable version of Blowout source code, download it from our repository:
+To get the latest stable version of Blowout source code, download it from our repository:

     wget https://github.com/fogbow/blowout/archive/master.zip